Agaxx02/BookyTime-App-For-Rating-Books/README.md

 # BookyTime

  #### [BookyTime](https://bookytime-app.herokuapp.com/) is a web app that can be used to track of books you want to read and books you already read by rating and commenting them.
+App is connected to backend [BookyTime---Backend](https://github.com/Agaxx02/BookyTime---Backend) and OpenLibrary APIs.

 ## Technologies used:
 - React